Knowledge Distillation with Deep Supervision: Experiment

 where $\alpha$ and $\beta$ are hyper-parameters utilized to balance three loss items. $\mathcal{L}_{CE}=CrossEntropy\left(y,\sigma\left(z_{c_L}\right)\right)$ is a standard cross-entropy loss calculated between class predictions and labels in the classification task.

-\section{EXPERIMENT}
+\section{Experiment}

-We conduct all experiments on CIFAR-100 dataset \cite{krizhevsky2009learning}.
-To demonstrate the effectiveness of our proposed DSKD, we use seven groups of teacher-student models with different networks covering VGG \cite{simonyan2015Very}, ResNet \cite{He2016Deep}, WRN \cite{Zagoruyko2016Wide}, MobileNet \cite{Sandler2018MobileNetV2} and ShuffleNet \cite{Ma2018shufflenv2}.
-We first compare with several representative knowledge distillation methods and deep supervision methods \cite{Lee2015Depply,Zhang2019BYOT,Sun2019Deeply} and then analyze the impact of shallow layer loss.
-Finally, we perform ablation experiments to verify the effectiveness of each module in our DSKD.
+We conduct all experiments on two public image classification datasets: CIFAR-100 \cite{krizhevsky2009learning} and TinyImageNet \cite{Le2015TinyIV}.
+To demonstrate the effectiveness of our proposed DSKD, we use seven groups of teacher-student models with different networks covering VGG \cite{simonyan2015Very}, ResNet \cite{He2016Deep}, WRN \cite{Zagoruyko2016Wide}, MobileNet \cite{Sandler2018MobileNetV2} and ShuffleNet \cite{zhang2018shufflenet,Ma2018shufflenv2}.
+We first compare with several representative knowledge distillation methods \cite{Hinton2015Distilling,Romero2015FitNets,Zagoruyko2017Paying,Ahn2019Variational,Tian2020ContrastiveRD,Liu2021ExploringIC} and deep supervision methods \cite{Lee2015Depply,Zhang2019BYOT,Sun2019Deeply,yao2020knowledge} and then analyze the impact of shallow layer loss. we also perform ablation experiments to verify the effectiveness of each module in our DSKD and visualize the distribution of learning weights.
+Finally, we analyze the sensitivity of the hyper-parameter $\beta$ and the computational burden of our proposed method.